Jetendar-maheshwari/PhoneBookSearch/README.md

 ## Overview

-The Phone Book Application provides a user-friendly interface for managing contacts efficiently.
-Users can add, search, update, and delete contacts seamlessly.
+The Phone Book Application provides a user-friendly interface for searching the phone number by user name.

 ## Features